plan44/p44features/README.md

 - dispmatrix: time synchronized LED matrix displays for large scrolling text display
 - inputs: use any GPIO, or pins of some i2c/spi based I/O extensions, or console keys for simulation, as generic inputs
 - light: simple PWM light dimmer
+- splitflaps: RS485 controlled splitflap display modules (as produced by Omega for Swiss Railways (SBB) and also other railways, such as Deutsche Bahn).
 - neuron: sensor triggered "conductance" light effect
 - mixloop: accelerometer triggered ball movement detector and light effect
 - wifitrack: visualizing WiFi SSIDs revealed to the public in probe requests